vrispin/Analyze-the-performance-of-Hollywood-movies-using-RStudio-and-PowerBi/README.md

-Aim of the project: To analyze the performance of Hollywood movies using RStudio and PowerBi.
+**Aim of the project: To analyze the performance of Hollywood movies using RStudio and PowerBi**

 Data: Title, genre, studio, profitability and ratings for movies released 2007-2012.
 Source: InformationIsBeautiful.net Client requirements: The client has requested the use of their brand colors green, brown and blue for the dashboard.